-The borrower's, comaker's, or endorser's representative, when authorized to do so, may work with the Department to provide the loan discharge application and copy of the SSA documentation.
+The borrower's, comaker's, or endorser's representative may provide the loan discharge application and SSA documentation if the borrower, comaker, or endorser is unable to do so.

 A borrower is eligible for loan discharge due to total and permanent disability if the borrower provides documentation from the SSA that includes a notice of award for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 The letter must include a statement that the borrower's next scheduled disability review will occur within 5 to 7 years.
 The borrower is not required to provide additional documentation to support the discharge; however, the borrower is required to complete Sections 1 and 3 of the Discharge Application: Total and Permanent Disability. [§682.402(c)(2)(iv)(B)]